Preparing for the NVIDIA Installation

 EOF

-Furthermore, this driver does not install DRI drivers or driver
+This driver does not install DRI drivers or driver stubs.
+Likewise, it

 the root